www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_users.md

 |-----------|-------------|
 | id | The user's unique identifier |
 | site_admin | If `true`, this user is a site admin, which means the user has full permissions on all non-private jobs.
+| primary_email_address | The e-mail address this user has designated as his or her primary e-mail address.
+This value should always also be in the emails array.

 ## GET: List Users